OpenMDAO/OpenMDAO-Framework/docs/user-guide/simple_example.rst

 a CONMIN driver is created and given the name *driver.* As with other class members, these now become accessible via *self.paraboloid* and *self.driver.*

-The objective function is defined using the concept of a StringRef variable:
+The objective function is defined using the concept of an Expression variable:

 .. testcode:: simple_model_Unconstrained_pieces

 	        # CONMIN Objective
 	        self.driver.objective = 'paraboloid.f_xy'

-A *StringRef* is a special kind of public variable that contains a string that points to some location in the OpenMDAO variable tree.
+A *Expression* is a special kind of public variable that contains a string that references other public variables in the OpenMDAO variable tree.
 This string is analogous to the path name in a file system, using the "." as a separator.
 This allows for two components to have the same variable name while still assuring they'll be uniquely referable.
 Here, the *f_xy* output of the Paraboloid component is selected as the objective for minimization.

-StringRefs are also used to define the design variables (decision variables) for the optimization problem.
+Expressions are also used to define the design variables (decision variables) for the optimization problem.
 While CONMIN operates only on a single objective, it allows multiple design variables.
 These are assigned in a Python list: